 Funeral Insurance vs. Life Insurance

-Both life insurance and funeral insurance pay a death benefit — but they are used for entirely different purposes.
+Both of these pay a death benefit — but they are used for entirely different purposes.

-Life insurance is typically intended to pay for costs your family is likely to be burdened with, but find difficult to cover without your income.
+Life insurance is typically intended to pay for costs that would be a financial burden to your family, but find difficult to cover without your income.
 This can include expenses like college tuition fees, a mortgage, or the cost of raising kids.

-Funeral insurance typically covers final expenses, including medical bills, cremation fees, and urns or caskets.
+Funeral insurance typically covers funeral expenses, final expenses, including medical bills and cremation fees.